Trista1208/CIP_FS25_208/README.md

 - Python 3.12.7

-- for the librarys look at `requirements.txt`
+- for the libraries look at `requirements.txt`

 ## Installation